From 1 July 2017, the off-the-plan concession has changed and become the principal place of residence off-the-plan concession (PPR OTP concession).

 - You must meet all other criteria for the PPR concession, and

-- At least one purchaser must use the property as their PPR for a continuous period of 12 months, commencing within 12 months of possession of the property (normally settlement)
+- At least one purchaser must use the property as their PPR for a continuous period of 12 months, starting within 12 months of possession of the property (normally settlement)

 6. When did the PPR OTP concession start?